- 11 min. read

 The Inglorie website gives you a sense of depth through the use of perspective and shadowing.
 The 3D effect, coupled with animation and the use of distinction techniques, draws your attention to the objects at the center of the screen.

 An aerial/bird’s-eye view of a house creates a sense of depth for the Aka-Acid site.
-Shading also adds to the illusion of depth.

 Green Woods Country Club

 By using a natural landscape and perspective, the Green Woods Country Club website creates an almost realistic scene.